Universal Health Service (UHS) Sex Abuse Lawsuits

 UHS Puts Profits Over Patient Care

-The primary way that UHS systematically boosts its profitability is by ruthlessly keeping its staffing expenses down.
+The primary way UHS systematically boosts its profitability is by ruthlessly controlling its staffing expenses.
 The direct and obvious result of this is that UHS facilities are chronically understaffed.
 From 2006 until 2016, facilities owned and operated by UHS were cited or investigated for inadequate staffing violations on approximately ninety (90) occasions.

-Executives at UHS pressure their facilities to fill beds and admit patients even though they know that the staffing levels at the facilities are not adequate.
+Executives at UHS pressure their facilities to fill beds and admit patients, even though they are aware that the staffing levels at these facilities are inadequate.
 UHS also pressured doctors and staff to keep patients admitted at their treatment facilities as long as they are able to pay, even when the residential treatment was no longer necessary or beneficial to the patient.
-UHS pushes for these unnecessary admissions and excessive length of stays (LOS) with the specific purpose of increasing revenue.
+UHS encourages these unnecessary admissions and excessive lengths of stay with the specific purpose of increasing revenue.

 Systemic Allegations of Sexual Abuse